 The authors of the 6th Edition changed the Control Risks process to Monitor Risks.
 "Monitor Risks is the process of monitoring the implementation of agreed-upon risk response plans, tracking identified risks, identifying and analyzing new risks, and evaluating risk process effectiveness throughout the project."

 Let's move beyond the debates and talk about monitoring project risks and getting results.

 For each risk or set of risks, a response should be planned.
 Risk owners or their assigned risk action owners execute the plans.
-Some risks merit immediate responses; contingent risks are responded to when trigger conditions are met.
-For example, if a supplier fails to meet a deadline, the supplies are ordered from another vendor.
+Some risks merit an immediate response.
+For example, if a supplier fails to meet a deadline, the supplies are ordered immediately from another vendor.

-Jim, the project manager of a key strategic project, has monitored the residual risk -- the amount of risk remaining -- for his most significant risks.
+Jim, the project manager of a key strategic project, has monitored the residual risk – the amount of risk remaining – for his most significant risks.
 One of the key risks had a 60% probability of occurring with a $22,000 impact on a $100,000 project.
-The risk owner took actions that decreased the residual risks -- the probability dropped to 20% with an impact of $4,000.
+The risk owner took action that decreased the residual risks and the probability dropped to 20% with an impact of $4,000.

 Project managers work with the risk owners to evaluate the effectiveness of the responses.
 Responses are modified as needed.

 The project manager uses tools to track the overall project risk.
 Are the risk response plans ensuring that the project team delivers the project on time, on budget, and in accordance with the requirements?